chaiNNer-org/spandrel/CONTRIBUTING.md

 ### Step 2: Adding a `load` method

 With the architecture code in place, we can start integrating it into spandrel.
 The first step is to define a `load` function.
-This function will take a state dict, detect the hyperparameters of the architecture (=the input arguments of the architecture's Python class), and return a loaded model.
+This function will take a state dict, detect the hyperparameters of the architecture (= the input arguments of the architecture's Python class), and return a loaded model.

 We will worry about parameter detection later, for now, we'll just return a dummy model.